 - Teach kids to wait to interrupt you using the interrupt rule: putting their hand on your shoulder or leg to let you know they need to interrupt you.

 - Teach your children how to wait for a treat like a cookie or a cupcake.

 - Teach your kids to self-regulate emotions.
 If your child is fussing or protesting, allow your child the opportunity to calm themselves a bit before intervening.

 - Praise for effort and encourage hard work to achieve goals, rather than doing the work for your kids.

 Delayed gratification (or self-control) is the single most important skill you can teach your child.
-This valuable skill not only translates into better behaved children (it really does!), but it also shapes them into fabulous adults and develops great listening skills which is all we can hope for our kids!
+This valuable skill not only translates into better-behaved children (it really does!), but it also shapes them into fabulous adults and develops great listening skills which are all we can hope for our kids!